Oxtail Stew

 Alternative cooking methods

-I’ve received countless messages and emails to offer instant pot options to my soup, so you can bet your bottom dollar I have whipped out my IP to test this to make an instant pot oxtail stew.
-It’s quicker than cooking it on a stovetop, but the only qualm is that the meat isn’t AS tender, but the difference is barely noticeable.
-Here is how you cook it:
+I’ve received countless messages and emails to provide instant pot and slow cooker options for my soup, so you can bet your bottom dollar I have whipped out both to test this dish.

-• Don’t buy fatty oxtail pieces– If you can choose your own oxtail portions, look for pieces that have some fat but mostly meat.
+• Don’t buy fatty oxtail pieces.
+If you can choose your own oxtail portions, look for pieces that have some fat but mostly meat.
 If you see too much fat on the meat, remove it using a paring knife before cooking.
-Another way to remove excess fat is after the stew is cooked.
-You can allow it to cool down and remove the excess fat from the surface for a cleaner-tasting, healthier dish.

 Storage instructions